StateVoicesNational/Spoke/docs/EXPLANATION-development-guidelines.md

 ### Schema changes

+Checklist:

-Schema changes should include an addition to `src/migrations/index.js`.
-If you create a table, make sure you use `r.knex.schema.createTableIfNotExists` (see knex documentation and existing examples).
+* Schema changes should include an addition to `src/migrations/index.js`.
+* If you create a table, make sure you use `r.knex.schema.createTableIfNotExists` (see knex documentation and existing examples) and add your new table to the functions in `test/__test_helpers.js`.
+* Add new models every place the old models are referenced in `src/server/models/index.js`

+Notes:

-In order to support PostgreSQL and Sqlite, you can define a field as `.json()` when defining it in the migration, but it should be `type.string()` in its `src/server/models/` definition.
+* In order to support PostgreSQL and Sqlite, you can define a field as `.json()` when defining it in the migration, but it should be `type.string()` in its `src/server/models/` definition.

-Production instances can disable automatic migrations on startup with environment variable `SUPPRESS_MIGRATIONS`.
+* Production instances can disable automatic migrations on startup with environment variable `SUPPRESS_MIGRATIONS`.

 ## Apollo/GraphQL structure and gotchas